Stronger GP services are the cornerstone of delivering a new deal for primary care.

 - General and technical Q&As

-Investment in the GP estate is needed, not just to improve existing facilities, but to increase flexibility to accommodate multi-disciplinary teams.
-This will add to the range of care they provide for patients, add more training facilities and greater use of technology.
-This is needed to facilitate primary care at scale and enable a wider range of services for patients.
+The key driver for investment is to improve existing facilities, increase flexibility to accommodate multi-disciplinary teams and develop the right infrastructure to expand the range of care for patients, add more training facilities and greater use of technology.
+This is needed to facilitate primary care at scale and more joined up care in local communities.

 For more information, please contact the team at email@example.com.